-Student Members 2022-2023
+Student Members 2023-2024

 The Associated Student Government (ASG) elections are held at the end of the Spring semester.
-The ASG Presidents from City, Mesa, and Miramar colleges serve as the student members of the Board of Trustees.
+The ASG Presidents from City, Mesa, and Miramar colleges along with the Associated Student Body (ASB) President from College of Continuing Education serve as the student members of the Board of Trustees.

-Chancellor and Secretary to the Board
+Acting Chancellor and Secretary to the BoardGregory Smith